chenery/tech-try-outs/README.md

 ORM support
 ===========

-I tried node-orm to persist date https://github.com/dresende/node-orm/.
+I tried node-orm to persist data https://github.com/dresende/node-orm/.
 But found it to be limited for mysql.

 Install http://sequelizejs.com/